 Results in four parts

-Snyder divided up the findings of last year’s survey into a main 42-page report, containing the basic data which includes tables and graphs, some of which are pictured below; a second report containing the comments of the survey participants, including their first-hand experiences with U.S. non-resident taxation and banking policies; a third part that is basically a case study and finally, a fourth part that looks at the “emotional toll” the current U.S. tax regime is having on American expats, based on comments submitted by the survey’s participants.
+Snyder divided up the findings of last year’s survey into a main 42-page report, containing the basic data which includes tables and graphs, some of which are pictured below.
+A second report, containing the comments of the survey participants, including their first-hand experiences with U.S. non-resident taxation and banking policies, was also compiled, as was a third part that is basically a case study, and finally, a fourth part that looks at the “emotional toll” the current U.S. tax regime is having on American expats, based on comments submitted by the survey’s participants.